Password To The Shadows

 The two women end up having more in common than either could have thought, though we don’t get to see if Chantal happens to have also committed murder.
 An affair with a married man is, however, one of the skeletons in her closet, and is in fact the thing that set off this whole chain of events.
 That’s presumably why Chantal was reading Anna Karenina; she might have highlighted the phrase about the joy in searching for truth, but as Drew pointed out before, she also singled out the first sentence in the book (which, to be fair, is a killer opening.)
 If that’s not enough for Dory, Lorraine threw herself onto the train tracks, just like a certain despondent Russian character.

-Chantal relates this and other details of her not-so-tragic story in a huge house in Montreal, but Charles Rogers, who handled the finale, reveals other key info in flashbacks.
+Chantal relates this and other details of her not-so-tragic story in a huge house in Montreal, but Charles Rogers, who handles the finale, reveals other key info in flashbacks.
 We don’t know if it’s Dory who’s piecing these things together, à la Dave Kujan in The Usual Suspects, or if these realizations are dawning on someone else.
 They’re probably just an economical way to tie up loose ends, like how Keith got involved in the first place if he wasn’t contracted by the Witherbottoms.
 He seems to think Dory knew something about the reward money, because he yells at her in the home to stop lying to him.
 She’s unaware of the $250,000 reward, though, because the poster she saw in the pilot didn’t include that info.
 Besides, she thought she was looking for someone helpless and scared.
 Chantal turned out to be only one of those things.

 Before the big letdown, Rogers dismantles what remains of Dory’s life.
 Drew finds out she cheated on him, and tells her the meanest thing he can think of: “I don’t know honestly if you’re just now becoming a terrible person, or you’ve always been terrible and I couldn’t see it.”
 Damning words from someone Dory probably comforted herself by thinking she was better than.
 Alia Shawkat and John Reynolds (with help from an appropriately sinister Ron Livingston) carry the dramatic current of the episode, which makes sense since their characters, while having plenty of funny moments, have served as the more earnest half of this quartet.
 Everyone sticks to their strengths here, with Meredith Hagner and John Early breaking up the tension with perfectly ridiculous statements, fashion and otherwise.
 Elliott is a walking, snidely talking interruption in his “Anyhow” sweater, poised as ever to turn the focus back on himself.
 Portia’s more diplomatic but just as distracted after she meets a handsome French Canadian.